Quantifying Individual Risk for Binary Outcomes: Setup

 Assumption \ref{assumption-1}(a) requires that $X$ includes all confounders affecting both the outcome and treatment.
-Assumption \ref{assumption-1}(b) requires that units with any given covariate values have a positive probability of receiving treatment.
-Both of them are standard assumptions in causal inference~\citep{Imbens-Rubin2015, Hernan-Robins2020}.
-Assumption \ref{assumption-1} is sufficient to identify the CATE as
+Assumption \ref{assumption-1}(b) requires that units with any given $X$ have a positive probability of receiving treatment.
+Under Assumption \ref{assumption-1},

-Generally, $\tau(x)$ is the most fine-grained identifiable treatment effect.
+Generally, $\tau(x)$ is the most fine-grained identifiable average treatment effect.
 However, $\tau(x)$ is a subpopulation-level metric, specifically for the subpopulation characterized by $X=x$, rather than at the individual level~\citep{pearl2016}.
-It overlooks inherent individual variability within the subpopulation, which may be critical for individualized decision-making.
+It overlooks inherent individual variability within the subpopulation, which may be critical for individualized decision-making~\citep{Lei-Candes2021}.
 To illustrate, we provide the following example to illustrate its limitation.

 \begin{example} Consider a case where covariate $X$, treatment $A$, and outcome $Y$ are all binary variables.
 The treatment \( A \) indicates whether a drug is administered (\( A=1 \)) or not (\( A=0 \)), and \( Y=0 \) and \( Y=1 \) denote death and survival, respectively.
 Suppose that for subgroup with $X=0$, the drug benefits 80\% (\(Y^1 - Y^0 = 1\)) but harms the remaining 20\% (\(Y^1 - Y^0 = -1\)).
-For subgroup with $X=1$, the drug benefits 60\%, while the rest are unaffected (\(Y^1 - Y^0 = 0\)).
+For subgroup with $X=1$, the drug benefits 60\% (\(Y^1 - Y^0 = 1\)), while the rest are unaffected (\(Y^1 - Y^0 = 0\)).
 Although the CATEs are the same in both subpopulations (\(\tau(0) = \tau(1) = 0.6\)), recommendations for administering the drug to subgroup with $X=0$ should be carefully considered due to the potential harm, despite the positive CATE. \end{example}

-Example \ref{ex-tmp} shows that $\tau(x)$ cannot fully capture the individual-level risk.
+Example \ref{ex-tmp} shows that $\tau(x)$ cannot fully capture individual risk.
+To fill this gap, we introduce several estimands to evaluate individual risk.